 To read the original evil version Superman story from the Science Fiction fanzine click here.
 (Source: Defunct Superman Thru the Ages website)

 Joe and Jerry first tried to sell the Superman in 1933.
 They created a few different comic strip formats of Superman.
 Once a Chicago based Humor Publications was interested in publishing Superman.
 Jerry and Joe made a story, but at the last minute the publisher stopped doing comic books.
-Joe was extremely heart broken over this and tore up and burned all of his Superman artwork, vowing not do Superman again until he had the time to re-work the character properly.
-The only original artwork Jerry Siegel was able to save was the cover.
-During the rejection periods, Joe had to work part time jobs doing deliveries for a grocery store, selling ice-cream bars on the streets and carrying heavy boxes.
+In 1934 Jerry had tried working with other artists and former Buck Rogers ghost artist Russell Keaton took a try at developing Superman with Jerry.
+He had created 9 strips telling a story that Superman was from the future and went back in time as a toddler in a time machine.
+Bell syndicate was not interested and Keaton would go on to create a Flyin' Jenny comic strip that he wrote and drew until he died from melanoma at age 35.
+Joe Shuster worked part time jobs doing deliveries for a grocery store, selling ice-cream bars on the streets and carrying heavy boxes.

 Jerry would then have trouble sleeping one summer night in 1934.
 As he tossed and turned because of the heat, he kept thinking more and more about a new Superman character.
 He would wake up with little bits of ideas and he would scribble them down on paper each time.
 By the time morning arrived Jerry had his character.
 He ran all 9.5 blocks to Joe Shuster's apartment and explained the new version of Superman.
 Joe also became excited and the two of them would start to work on a costume design for the character.
 Truth be told, Superman was a mishmash of what was already popular in pulps, sci-fi stories, comic strips and magazines.